HuaizhengZhang/AI-System-School/README.md

 ## Project

+- MindsDB: MindsDB's goal is to make it very simple for developers to use the power of artificial neural networks in their projects [[GitHub]](https://github.com/mindsdb/mindsdb)

 - PAI: OpenPAI is an open source platform that provides complete AI model training and resource management capabilities. [[Microsoft Project]](https://github.com/Microsoft/pai#resources)

 - Bistro: Scheduling Data-Parallel Jobs Against Live Production Systems [[Facebook Project]](https://github.com/facebook/bistro)